You should be creating a donor newsletter. Because they’re a love letter to your donors

 (And the people who read everything are probably the people you care most about.)

 You’re not writing essays here.
 150 – 300 words usually cover it.
-In fact, it may be harder to distill what you want to say into a snackable few words.
+It may be harder to distill what you want to say into a snackable few words.

-Lisa Sargent, who writes the wonderful newsletter from MQI, suggests you vary the article length.
-Some can be longer, some just quick snippets of information.
+Lisa Sargent suggests you vary the article length.
+Some can be longer, some are just quick snippets of information.

 Either way, keep the copy moving.
-That means a lower grade level: shorter words, shorter sentences, easy to understand, and skim.
+That means a lower grade level: shorter words, shorter sentences, easier to understand, and skim.

-Also, the format for speed-reading: is large enough, in a serif font, with enough space between lines.
-(Lisa suggests 11 point type with 13-point leading – that’s the space between lines.)
+Also, the format for speed-reading is large enough, in a serif font, with enough space between lines.
+(Lisa Sargent suggests 11-point type with 13-point leading – that’s the space between lines.)

 Tell people what they’re getting up front: use a brief “contents” on the front page to tell people what they’ll find inside.